Solair World

 Extreme heat decreases battery performance, while colder temperatures increase charging efficiency.

-The capacity and chemistry of the solar battery influence the charging process.
+The capacity and types of the solar battery influence the charging process.

 Different battery types have specific charging requirements and limitations.